J.D. Davis Player Props: Giants vs. Nationals

-On Saturday, J.D.
-Davis (.231 on-base percentage in past 10 games, 116 points below season-long percentage) and the San Francisco Giants face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 7:05 PM ET.
+On Sunday, J.D.
+Davis (hitting .125 in his past 10 games) and the San Francisco Giants face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 1:35 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Nationals.
+He had a hitless showing in his most recent game (0-for-2 with an RBI) against the Nationals.

 J.D.
 Davis Game Info & Props vs. the Nationals